 Daniel studies fiction writing and is specifically interested in genre fiction—including noir, classic detective fiction, horror, sci-fi, dystopian literature and magic realism.

 Daniel is influenced strongly by film and TV writing, the genre-eras of the Great Depression through 1984.
 Daniel grew up reading Tolkien, CJ Cherryh, Andre Norton, and Glen Cook.
 As a kid, he was enamored with "Cold War television programming" like Mannix, The Saint, and It Takes a Thief.
 Later, he became an avid reader of Robert Heinlein, Dean Koontz, and Stephen King, as well as Dystopian authors like Ayn Rand, Orwell, Bradbury, Huxley, and Zamyatin.
-Lately, he's fond of Mickey Spillane.
+Lately, he's fond of John D. MacDonald and Mickey Spillane.

 Daniel's writing style is unique but is voiced with inspiration from Dashiell Hammett and Stephen King.
 He recently finished a hard-boiled action/detective novel and is currently working on an autobiographical coming-of-age novel.